wayneh/atk-8/README.md

 Since ATK/Achievo development has been abandoned, i've forked this version and updated it with my own patches.

-It works in production with PHP 5.5 and PHP 7.0.
+It works in production with PHP 5.5, 5.6 and PHP 7.0.

-PHP 7.1 and 7.2 have not been tested and some people reported that them are not working; some minor fixes are required to make it work.
+PHP 7.1 and 7.2 have not been tested by me and some people already reported that them are not working; some minor fixes are required to make it work.
+If you want to sponsorship this porting please contact me.
+I've started a branch called php-7.2 for this purpose.

 ATK Framework